-The ‘Pit’ in the title of this book refers to the trading pit.
 Whether in Chicago, London or Tokyo, the pit is where traders have for centuries met to bargain and make deals in just about anything that can have a price.
-The ‘Pendulum’ represents the seemingly ineradicable tendency of traders’ emotions to swing back and forth between phases of optimism and pessimism about the future, accompanied in the background by moods oscillating between greed and fear.
+Meanwhile, the pendulum-like nature of traders’ optimism and pessimism are accompanied by moods oscillating between greed and fear.

 The original idea for this book comes from 30 years’ experience of both trading and analysing ﬁnancial markets.
 When performing a detailed statistical analysis on huge volumes of data, there is great virtue in representing data and ideas visually in the most elegant and insightful way.